What to Do When Your Partner Visa Is Refused

 What New Evidence Makes a Difference

-The evidence that makes the biggest difference at AAT review is evidence that directly addresses the refusal reasons.
+The evidence that makes the biggest difference at ART review is evidence that directly addresses the refusal reasons.
 If the Department was not satisfied the relationship was genuine, stronger statutory declarations, additional third-party statements, more comprehensive financial evidence, and updated social evidence can all help.
 If the refusal was procedural, ensuring all requested information is now provided may resolve the issue.
 An agent helps you identify exactly what new evidence will move the needle.

 Get Specialist Help Immediately